ongsaraks/DataScience/Project/Product_Classification/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 600 images.
+The dataset includes 859 images.
 Dryer-IRON are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Stretch)
-* Grayscale (CRT phosphor)

-The following augmentation was applied to create 2 versions of each source image:
+The following augmentation was applied to create 3 versions of each source image:
+* 50% probability of horizontal flip
+* 50% probability of vertical flip
+* Salt and pepper noise was applied to 0.61 percent of pixels

+The following transformations were applied to the bounding boxes of each image:
-* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise, upside-down
+* 50% probability of horizontal flip